 BSO Participate is pleased to release the first in a series of digital initiatives to inspire all ages over the summer months.
-From learning to compose and performing sea shanties to a curated night-time playlist there is plenty to occupy busy minds, supporting families during lockdown.
+From learning to compose and performing sea shanties to a curated night-time playlist, BSO Young Explorers has plenty to occupy busy minds and support families during lockdown.

 Sea, Voyages & Hope

 Kids prepare to set sail on a musical voyage!

 A three-week BSO Young Explorers: Sea, Voyages & Hope series of workshops introduces children to making music as they learn to make their own works, take part in warm-up exercises, and rehearse two newly-commissioned nautical songs to commemorate the 400th anniversary of the Mayflower’s pioneering voyage.
 The project culminates in a group performance at the end of the summer term.
 The workshops are designed to support the Key Stage 2 curriculum, but can be enjoyed by all ages.
 Led by BSO Associate Musician Sam Mason and composer James Redwood the sessions are free for all.

 New sessions will be uploaded each week throughout June.
 Click on the box named Sea, Voyages & Hope workshops to access.